-- 1 Remuneration bands as indicated do not include the value of any awards granted under the SATS RSP and / or the SATS PSP. - 2 Salary includes Annual Wage Supplement and employer's CPF for the year ended 31 March 2023. - 3 Variable bonus comprises of both actual performance bonus and economic value added (EVA) bonus in respect of Company and individual performance of FY2022-23. - 4 SATS RSP shares will vest equally over a three-year period provided the terms and conditions of the plan are met. - in the Annual Report for FY2021-22.
+- 1 Remuneration bands as indicated do not include the value of any awards granted under the SATS RSP and / or the SATS PSP. - Salary includes Annual Wage Supplement and employer's CPF for the year ended 31 March 2023. - 3 Variable bonus comprises of both actual performance bonus and economic value added (EVA) bonus in respect of Company and individual performance of FY2022-23. - 4 SATS RSP shares will vest equally over a three-year period provided the terms and conditions of the plan are met. - 5 SATS PSP shares that were awarded to Seah Kok Khong, Manfred (60,000) and Cheah Chi Choy Donny (15,000) on 24 June 2022 for FY2022-23 were reported in the Annual Report for FY2021-22.
 Chi Cheng Bock was awarded 50,000 shares for the same period.
-The final number of SATS PSP shares to be vested will range from 0% to 150% of the initial grant and is contingent on the achievement of pre-determined targets over a three-year performance period. - 6 Mr Goh Yuen Por Stanley's remuneration band for FY2022-23 is reflective of his joining date, being 12 September 2022. - 7 The above tables reflect the remuneration of the employees who hold the rank of PCEO.
-Chief Financial Officer and Business Heads.
+The final number of SATS PSP shares to be vested will range from 0% to 150% of the initial grant and is contingent on the achievement of pre-determined targets over a three-year performance period. - Mr Goh Yuen Por Stanley's remuneration band for FY2022-23 is reflective of his joining date, being 12 September 2022. - The above tables reflect the remuneration of the employees who hold the rank of PCEO, Chief Financial Officer and Business Heads.